Centre-College-History-Program/history-bot-josh-roby/README.md

 # History Bots
 <img align="right" src="historybotwebsite.png">

-"History Bots" is an upper division History class offered at Centre College during CentreTerm, an intensive 16-day term offered in January between long terms.
+"History Bots" is an upper division History class offered at Centre College during Centre Term, an intensive sixteen day term offered in January between long terms.
 The class will be taught for the first time in January 2020.

 I have taught CentreTerm classes focused on student group work, including production of video games and podcast episodes.
 You can learn more about me [here](https://profjohnharney.com/about-2/).